|NEXT||HOME||BACK TO BLOG|

 Tucson: Mt.
 Lemmon and Music Jam

 The plan was to stay with Barb and Andrew through Sunday, and then head north to Sedona.
 But Barb and Andrew had just purchased an RV.
 And they thought to christen the machine by running us up to Sedona and seeing the sights for a day or so, and then heading back home, leaving us to pick up a rental car for the rest of our sojourn.
 On the agenda for Friday was a drive up to the top of Mount Lemmon, (9,157 feet elevation) the highest peak of the Catalinas, where there is a hiking and recreation area, and where there is a cabin belonging to one of Barb's cousins.
-As you can see from the map, the peak is only 8 miles from the house, but it's a drive of over 60 miles of 2-lanes, as access is from the other side of the Catalina range.
+As you can see from the map, the peak is only 8 miles from the house as the crow flies, but it's a drive of over 60 miles of 2-lanes, as access is from the other side of the Catalina range.
 The climb up the mountain is up a scenic stretch of winding switchbacks, passing dozens of dramatic and seemingly precarious rock formations.

 We resolved to get an early start.
 But well-intentioned plans were subverted by the practical needs of four semi-scatterbrained adults and two lovable, but self-centered Shih-tzus Maggi and Molli, who comprised the party, and we finally hit the road sometime approaching 11:00.
 We travelled in two cars because Andrew had to head back after lunch for a doctor's appointment.